mbauer575/osuc-emd-data/README.md

 Current state:
 - Will download from servers while connected via LAN only.
 - Uploads to Azure container via blob storage
+- Will update day week and month csvs with all data
+- does not update to Azure yet.  waiting on further functionality of day week month csvs.

 Requirements: